loophp/collection/docs/pages/api.rst

 The first parameter is the comparator.
 This is a curried function which takes first the left part, then the right part and then returns a boolean.

 The second parameter is the accessor.
-This binary function take the value and the key of the current iterated value and then return the value to compare.
+This binary function takes the value and the key of the current iterated value and then return the value to compare.
 This is useful when you want to compare objects.